 And tiny windows make it dark inside.

-Big engines, though - too big for canals.
+Big engines, too - too big for canal cruising.

 Sir Berty feels a bit like an inexpensive single-wide inside.